 Tell your doctor if you have ever had any unusual or allergic reaction to indacaterol and glycopyrrolate or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Indacaterol and glycopyrrolate combination is not recommended for children.
+Indacaterol and glycopyrrolate combination is not for use in the pediatric population.
 Safety and efficacy have not been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.